-There is a $120 annual fee, but the fee is waived in the first year for anyone who opens a new account by February 28, 2019.
-Plus, the card comes with a 20,000-point sign-up bonus, a $100 travel credit when you book your first flight with a CIBC Aventura Travel Assistant and a comprehensive travel insurance package.
+There is a $120 annual fee, but the card comes with a 20,000-point sign-up bonus, a $120 travel credit when you book your first flight with a CIBC Aventura Travel Assistant and a comprehensive travel insurance package.

 Not to mention, as of October 15, 2018, CIBC Aventura card holders will gain access to a suite of new travel benefits including access to over 1,200 airport lounges through a free Priority Pass membership, a rebate on NEXUS applications for a streamlined experience when crossing the border between the U.S. and Canada as well as mobile device insurance and hotel theft insurance.

 To redeem your CIBC Aventura points for travel, login to your CIBC rewards account and go to the travel section.
 You can search for flights by entering your departing airport, arrival airport and travel dates.
 Because you’re not restricted to any airlines, or specific flights or seats, you’ll find a number of options to choose from.
 Flights will have a required point amount and then additional taxes that have to be paid on top of the required points.